Hello, and Welcome!

 While earning a masters in Social Work at Salem State University, I received clinical training both in community mental health (with adults who have severe mental illness) and at the Veterans Administration Post-Traumatic Stress Disorder Outpatient Clinic in Brockton, MA.
-I have also completed a certificate in integrative somatic trauma therapy (The Embody Lab).
+I also have a certificate in integrative somatic trauma therapy (The Embody Lab).
 Additionally, I am a certified life coach.

 My training builds on my personal journey of healing from childhood trauma, which began with reading about childhood trauma when I was 18 and continued with a series of therapeutic relationships.
 In my mid-40s I began the most transformative phase of my journey: five years of therapy with Amanda Curtin LICSW, who developed the Relationship Recovery Program (RRP) group model of childhood trauma therapy.
 I subsequently received professional training in this model.
 Like Patrick, I practice the RRP model and am engaged in research about it.

 Additional experiences enhance my capacity to understand and work with childhood-trauma survivors.

 As a cisgender man (he/him) active in the LGBTQ+ community, I recognize how the social stigma and exclusion associated with queer identities can contribute to childhood trauma.

 Personal and professional experience have shown me the harmful effects that religion, especially rigid or fundamentalistic religion, too often has on childhood-trauma survivors.
 I have advanced degrees in ministry (MDiv, Santa Clara) and theology (STL, Boston College; ThD, Harvard).
 Prior to becoming a therapist, through decades of work as a spiritual counselor, including in prisons, I supported trauma survivors in their healing journeys, including to help them be free of effects of toxic religion.